proxima-k/fg-car-racer/README.md

     - The dot product is calculated between the intended enter direction and the car's enter direction.
     - If the dot product is positive, then the car is not cheating.
 - With this approach, I would only require a single collider instead of multiple checkpoints that has colliders.
+- Additionally, I had a MapSettings script that automatically generates a finish line depending on the settings, which doesn't require placing a finish line manually.

 ### Separation of Logic and UI
 - One of my main goals in this project is to write clean code.